allejo/allejo.io/_posts/2018-03-02-bzflag-tutorial-pt-9.md

 ### Step 3

 Let's make use of the fact that shots can store arbitrary information.
 Let's store two pieces of information: the "owner" of the shot (the player carrying the Cascade flag) and the "type" of flag.
-By storing these two pieces of information, we'll be able to know who credit for the kill and avoid any conflicts with multiple world weapon shots from different flag types.
+By storing these two pieces of information, we'll be able to know who to credit for the kill and avoid any conflicts with multiple world weapon shots from different flag types.

 ### Step 4